Home

 Scott 558-560 (1974)

-Born Giovanni di Fidanza in Bagnoregio (located near Orvieto, Italy), Bonaventure (ca. 1218-1274) entered the Franciscan Order in 1243.
+Born Giovanni di Fidanza in Bagnoregio (located near Orvieto, Italy) in 1221, the future Saint Bonaventure entered the Franciscan Order in 1243.
 He studied in Paris, receiving his license to teach in 1248.
 In 1253 Bonaventure became Master of the Franciscan school at Paris and then Master-General of the Franciscan Order in 1257.
 He is considered as the ‘second founder’ of the Franciscans at a time of factionalism in the Order’s organization after St. Francis (d.
 1226).

 Historian David Farmer states: